Arkansas Highway 14: Route description

+Table Rock Lake to Payneway

-Highway 14 begins in the Ozark Mountains near Table Rock Lake less than one mile (1.6 km) from the Missouri state line.
-State maintenance begins on a roadway maintained by the Boone County Road Department named Boat Dock Road; which continues westerly to Cricket Creek Park, a campground on the lake.
-Highway 14 runs east to an intersection with U.S. Highway 65 (US 65) 0.7 mi south of Ridgedale, Missouri.
+Highway 14 begins in the Ozark Mountains east of Table Rock Lake as a continuation of Boat Dock Road and runs east to an intersection with U.S. Route 65 (US 65) 0.7 mi south of Ridgedale, Missouri.
 US 65 and Highway 14 form a concurrency southbound along the four-lane divided highway.
 After 0.7 mi, Highway 14 turns from US 65 toward the small community of Omaha, ending the concurrency.
 As the road approaches Main Street in Omaha, Highway 14 turns east and exits the city.
 Highway 14 winds east through a rural part of Boone County, passing through the unincorporated community of New Hope and crossing Charley Creek and Bear Creek.
-Highway 14 intersects Highway 281; the two form a brief concurrency northward before Highway 281 turns to the north, with Highway 14 continuing east.
 Highway 14 begins to roughly parallel Bull Shoals Lake toward Lead Hill; upon entering the city, Highway 14 forms a concurrency with Highway 7 through Lead Hill which ends just south of the city limits.
 Highway 14 continues east into Marion County; crossing East Sugarloaf Creek and serving as the western terminus of Highway 268 just east of the county line.

 The highway curves southward away from Bull Shoals Lake and into the rural Ozarks; it winds through Monarch to a junction with Highway 125.
 Highway 14 continues south past the Slippery Hollow Natural Area, a preserved area of caves serving as habitat the Ozark big-eared bat and other endangered species and the unincorporated community of Lakeway before a junction with another segment of Highway 125.
 Highway 14 curves eastward, entering the small town of Summit from the north and becomes Main Street.
 In Summit, Highway 14 crosses over the Missouri and Northern Arkansas Railroad tracks, becomes a section line road, and meets Highway 202 (Park Avenue) at a four-way stop intersection.
 Continuing south, Highway 14 passes within two blocks of the Marion County Fairgrounds before entering Yellville, the county seat of Marion County.
 Now designated Panther Avenue, the road passes Yellville–Summit High School and Central Ozarks Medical Center before curving through a residential section of town and intersecting US 62 and US 412 in downtown Yellville.